bibhash112/PRT/faq.md

 ### <a id="8"> </a>  How  do I change the Artifact ID for my already provisioned application in uDeploy?

-Go to estore [sDaas Modify](http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655) Request and order for the change of artifact Id .
+Go to estore <a href="http://estore.cisco.com/RequestCenter/servicecatalog/servicecatalog.do?route=offer&id=655" target="_blank">sDaas Modify</a> Request and order for the change of artifact Id .

 ### <a id="9"> </a> How to deploy the code manually in uDeploy?